Medically reviewed by Kristin Hall, FNP

-Fortunately, even the experts say you should keep it simple.
-So before you stress out about the perfect acne cleansers or the most impactful active ingredients, get to know the basics.
+Fortunately, the best skincare routine for acne is a simple one.
+Before you stress out about the perfect acne cleansers or the most impactful active ingredients, get to know the basics.
 Keeping your skin clean, hydrated, and protected is a good place to start.

-So skin care and the best skin care for acne, in particular, begins long before you stand before your bathroom sink for your nightly skin care routine.
-That said, getting your skin care routine right can help you manage your acne breakouts.
+The journey to healthy skin and the best skincare for acne, in particular, begins long before you stand before your bathroom sink for your nightly or morning routine.

 Wash your face one to two times daily, and when it is dirty.
 As stated earlier, excessive face washing can worsen acne, so don’t be tempted to cleanse more often just because your skin is oily or you’re having a breakout.

 A facial cleanser marked as “gentle” and non-comedogenic is a good place to start.
 A gentle cleanser will be less likely to aggravate or interfere with any other acne treatments you’re using.

 While occasional exfoliating isn't a bad idea, avoid regular use of abrasive exfoliants.
 Too much scrubbing can lead to irritation and dry skin (especially if you have sensitive skin).

 Rinse the face wash with lukewarm water (not too hot or too cold) and pat dry gently with a clean towel.
 Using the same towel day after day can reintroduce bacteria and impurities to your skin.

 If you struggle with acne, chances are you’re using some form of acne treatment.
 Once your face is clean, use those as directed.
 Be sure to consult your dermatologist before combining over-the-counter treatments with prescription treatments.

 OTC acne products can often do more harm than good when used too much, and while they delay you seeking medical treatment for your acne, they can worsen your complexion.